liri-uzh/textplot/README.md

 ```

 This command processes the text file `data/corpora/human_rights.txt` using SpaCy for tokenization and lemmatization, filters the terms based on their UPOS tags (in this case, only nouns), and applies phrase detection with Gensim.
-By default, this will create 3 output files in the output directory:
+By default, this will create a single output file in the output directory with the same name as the input file, but with the `.gml` extension.
-- `<network>.gml`: The network in GML format, which can be opened with [Gephi](https://gephi.org/).

 ## Plotting